CinisSec/published-notes/Clothing/Belted plaid.md

 # Belted plaid
 ## Introduction
 ![[Cameron+McIan+Original-530x760.jpg|250]]
 The belted plaid is typically a 3,5m-4,5m long and 150cm wide piece of cloth.
-It can be worn all year when made out of [[wool]].
-I've tried making one out of thick cotton and it doesn't drape as nicely so I would usually recommend using [[wool]].
+It can be worn all year when made out of [[Wool]].
+I've tried making one out of thick cotton and it doesn't drape as nicely so I would usually recommend using [[Wool]].
 ## Experience
 ### Netherlands
 - Rain:  3/5